 How safe is a boiling water tap?

 Compared to kettles, boiling water taps are incredibly safe.
-Whereas kettles are hot to the touch when turned on, our boiling tap tank and spout are insulated, preventing burns.
+Whereas kettles are hot to the touch when turned on, our boiler tank and spout are insulated, preventing burns.
 And where kettles can be picked up and dropped, a boiling water tap is fixed in place.
-To make our boiling taps even safer, our models all include a spring-loaded mechanism, which will prevent the boiling water from accidentally being switched on.
+To make our boiling taps even safer, our models all include a spring-loaded mechanism to prevent the boiling water from accidentally being switched on.

 What is the difference between a 3-in-1 and a 4-in-1 tap?